dolthub/dolt/README.md

 # Noms

-Noms is a content-addressable, immutable, peer-to-peer, multi-application datastore for structured application data.
+Noms is a content-addressable, immutable, peer-to-peer, multi-application datastore for structured data.

 This repository will contain the reference implementation of the noms protocol, and will eventually be open sourced.